 Target categories you can highlight or exclude include: location, age, gender, level of education, even income and job title.
 When you can get super specific with your targeting, you can make sure your ads hit their intended target above all else.
 This means that your ad budget can be spent efficiently on those members of the audience who are most likely to convert into paying customers according to your own research.

-Who can you target with Audiences?
+Core Audiences: Who can you target?

 There are quite literally hundreds of way you can customise your Facebook ads targeting.
 When you first move to create an Audience on Facebook, the sheer level of choice can be quite overwhelming.
 You don’t need to use every single option available, but here are some of the most frequently used targeting options to think about: